A Bayesian Nonparametric Method to Adjust for Unmeasured Confounding with Negative Controls: Bayesian Nonparametric Approach

-For convenience, we suppress notation $L$ throughout the paper, but the presented results below are all conditional on covariates $L$, and our implementation of the following estimation procedure in {\it R} accommodates covariates $L$.
+For convenience, we suppress the notation $L$ throughout the paper, but the results presented below are all conditional on covariates $L$, and our implementation of the following estimation procedure in {\it R} accommodates covariates $L$.
 Under assumptions A1 - A2, the CERF can be expressed as

-The notation $E_U[\cdot|\cdot]$ is used to help clarify the conditional expectation is taken with respect to $f(U|\cdot)$.
+The notation $E_U[\cdot]$ is used to help clarify the conditional expectation is taken over $U$.